akashpandya/CO2_Emissions_Analysis/README.md

 ## Key Insights

-- Developed nations show fluctuating but declining emissions, while developing nations trend upward
+- Developed countries in this dataset show fluctuating but gradually declining emissions, while developing countries show a more upward trend over time.
-- Energy production and transportation are leading sectors in global CO₂ output
+- Energy production and transportation are the largest contributing sectors in the dataset analyzed.
-- Japan, Germany, and India are among the top contributors in the dataset analyzed
+- Country-level results show that emissions are concentrated among a relatively small group of high-output nations within the dataset.

 ---

 ## How to Reproduce

-1. Clone this repo and download all files
+1. Download or clone this repository
-2. Run `.sql` scripts in BigQuery or your preferred SQL engine
+2. Load the dataset into your SQL environment
-3. Load the CSV in Tableau
+3. Run the SQL scripts to clean and analyze the data
-4. Open `.twbx` to view the full dashboard
+4. Open the Tableau workbook to review the dashboard

 ---

 ## Future Enhancements

-- Add per capita emission comparisons
+- Add per-capita emissions analysis
-- Integrate real-time emissions data via public APIs
+- Include additional countries and more recent data
-- Expand dashboard with dynamic filters and drill-downs
+- Publish an interactive version of the Tableau dashboard

 ---